Out-of-Distribution Generalization in Time Series: A Survey: Conclusion

-Invariant-based methods aim to extract feature representations that remain stable across different environments in dynamic time-series data, thereby addressing the challenges posed by distribution shifts.
-These approaches typically follow two complementary paradigms: one constrains the model to rely on invariant features via an optimized objective function (e.g., Invariant Risk Minimization), while the other eliminates domain discrepancies in the feature space (e.g., domain-invariance learning).
+Invariant-based methods aim to extract feature representations that remain stable across different environments in dynamic time series data, thereby addressing the challenges posed by distribution shifts.
+These approaches typically follow two complementary paradigms: one constrains the model to rely on invariant features via an optimized objective function (e.g., IRM), while the other eliminates domain discrepancies in the feature space (e.g., domain-invariance learning).